Deploying Firebase from GitHub Actions

 - Eventarc Admin

-After this, we need to go to the AppEngine default service account (<project_id>@appspot.gserviceaccount.com
+After this, we need to go to the AppEngine default service account (<project_id>@appspot.gserviceaccount.com), then Permissions and the click on Grant Access.

 Create service account key

-To create a key for the service account we just created, select the service account under IAM
+To create a key for the service account we just created, select the service account under IAM, then go to KEYS.
+Click on ADD KEY and select json.

 The key will be saved in a .json file.
 We’ll use it in the next step.